samedhsh/costa_booking_probability/README.md

 **Prediction:**

+The total number of predicted class one should be more than the reality as it is explained in the model training goal.

 **Home_Page.py** is for testing the 10% of rows with null booking using a **Streamlit** app to upload the input dataset and get the predictions.